An expert calls for a strategic initiative to develop "green burial corridors" along the major British transport arteries.

 The impact on the atmosphere and on the health of fluids and materials used in the conservation and burial of bodies is a topic that generates increasing interest.

 Professor Ashton notes that the desire to find more natural, simpler and more sustainable ways of celebrating and honoring the dead (I also talked about it here) can gladly accept green burials.

-Offering the possibility of "being part" of a long tree-lined avenue after life can help to positively change the whole situation.
+Offering the possibility of "being part" of a long tree-lined avenue after life can help to change the whole situation in a positive way.
 More than what was done, writes the professor, in the Victorian era with the Metropolitan Burial Act of 1852.
-An act that accompanied the industrial revolution by putting stakes on the too “easy” exhumation of previous decades.
+An act that accompanied the industrial revolution by putting stakes on the too "easy" exhumation of previous decades.

-In his "appeal" Ashton concludes: “There is an idea of what it would be possible to do with political will and imagination.
-It can be seen in the recovery and redevelopment of urban routes.
-Making them capable of hosting green, clean and integrated burials in the urban environment will contribute to forming a new vision of the planet and of our role within it ”.
+In his "appeal" Ashton concludes: "There is an idea of what it would be possible to do with political will and imagination.
+It can be seen in the recovery and redevelopment of urban paths.
+Making them capable of hosting green, clean and integrated burials in the urban environment will help to form a new vision. of the planet and our role within it ".